KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 }
 ```

-Then we trigger this when mouse button is pressed and game state isn’t `running`.
+Trigger this when the mouse button is pressed and the game state is not `running`.

 ```
 this->dispatcher_.trigger<reset_event>();